-Being arrested or convicted of a new crime, failing to pay fines and fees, or failing to do court ordered jail or community service are all common bases for probation violations.
+Being arrested or convicted of a new crime, failing to pay fines and fees, or failing to do court-ordered jail or community service are all common bases for probation violations.

 Absolutely.
 In California, people charged with probation violations are entitled to a hearing before a judge to determine if, more likely than not, they willfully violated their probation.
 At that hearing, you may present evidence, choose to testify, and cross-examine any witnesses who are summoned against you.

 There are several possible outcomes in a probation violation setting.

-In one case, a judge may simply “revoke and reinstate” your probation, meaning that the court determines that you violated your probation, but they are willing to give you another shot at successfully completing your probation term.
+- In one case, a judge may simply “revoke and reinstate” your probation, meaning that the court determines that you violated your probation, but they are willing to give you another shot at successfully completing your probation term.
 You still may have to do jail, but it will be less than the maximum.

-If a judge completely revokes your probation, you may then be sentenced to the maximum jail term for the offense.
-For example, if you are on probation for a DUI conviction, the maximum sentence on a DUI is six months county jail.
+- If a judge completely revokes your probation, you may then be sentenced to the maximum jail term for the offense.
+For example, if you are on probation for a DUI conviction, the maximum sentence on a DUI is six months in county jail.
 So if a judge revokes your probation, you could be sentenced to six months in county jail minus any credit you have for time already spent in custody.
-For felonies this can be years in state prison.
+For felonies, this can be years in state prison.

-Not before speaking with an attorney.
-There may be some benefits in certain circumstances to admitting you violated probation, but it is unlikely you will know if its in your best interest without first speaking to an expert.
+Not before speaking with a Los Angeles probation violation attorney.
+There may be some benefits in certain circumstances to admitting you violated probation, but it is unlikely you will know if it’s in your best interest without first speaking to an expert.